Ulm-IQO/qudi-iqo-modules/docs/pulsed_dataclasses.md

 removed without breaking reconstruction, and both copies are read off one object in one call, so they cannot diverge.

+One scalar was removed under that policy rather than kept: `'loaded asset type'`.
+It is the exception because it did not merely *duplicate* a value, it duplicated a **derivation** — the kind is already implied by which of `pulse objects`' fixed keys is populated, so keeping the string was a second, independently-writable answer to a question the structure already settles. `loaded asset name` fails that test and stays: nothing else in the file identifies which asset was loaded when a sequence references several ensembles.

 #### `PulsedData` *(mutable)*

 `measurement_data: PulsedMeasurementData` plus `fit_result` / `fit_result_alt`.